 Thyme is one of the hardiest of all the herbs.
 It makes a small, bushy potplant and the more the leaves are picked the better it does.
 An infusion, especially of lemon-scented thyme, helps relieve coughs and colds.
 In the kitchen thyme can be used, in casseroles and stews, to garnish roasts or added to salad dressings and salads.
 Thyme is also an excellent anti-oxidant and tonic, supporting the body’s normal functions, building the immune system and countering the effects of aging.

-Oregano is one of the more robust winter herbs, easily withstanding winter frost but liking full sun.
-The more you harvest the better it grows.
+Oregano is one of the more robust winter herbs, easily withstanding winter frost.
+It likes full sun.
+The more you harvest oregano the better it grows.
 It has a strong aromatic taste ideal for rich winter food, but use sparingly or it can be overpowering.
 An infusion of oregano can be used to treat coughs, tiredness and irritability.

 Hyssop/Hisop (Hyssopus officinalis)